EpiJavascript/back/README.md

 ### Environment variable

 The app loads a dotenv file depending on your NODE_ENV environment variable (fallback to _development_) : `.env.$NODE_ENV`.

-If a local dotenv file is provided, the app will load it instead : `.env.$NODE_ENV.local`
+If a local dotenv file is provided, the app will load it instead : `.env.$NODE_ENV.local`.

 ## Deployment